 - 1. Draw or layout the pattern on workpiece. - Choose the appropriate cutter.
 NOTE: A core box or V-groove bit is often used for routing letters and engraving objects.
 Straight bits and ball mills are often used to make relief carvings.
 Veining bits are used to carve small, intricate details. - Rout the pattern in two or more passes.
 Make the first pass at 25% of the desired depth of cut.
-This will provide better control as well as being a quide for the next pass. - 4.
-Do not rout deeper than 1/8" per pass or cut.
+This will provide better control as well as being a guide for the next pass.